davidmyersdev/vellma/README.md

 ### Adapter pattern

 In order to keep this library flexible, while also maintaining reasonable defaults, features that relate to _external_ runtime functionality should be implemented with the adapter pattern.
-In this library, the adapter pattern consists of 2 main concepts: the **wrapper** and the **adapter**.
-The wrapper should define the _internal_ interface that we will use throughout the codebase.
+In this library, the adapter pattern consists of 2 main concepts: the **peripheral** and the **adapter**.
+The peripheral should define the _internal_ interface that we will use throughout the codebase.
 The adapter should map that _internal_ interface to the _external_ interface that a given implementation provides.
 Some examples of this are:

-- Making HTTP requests to third-party APIs
+- Making HTTP requests
 - Getting input from or displaying output to a user
-- Storing data permanently
+- Storing data temporarily or permanently

 #### Example: Getting input from or displaying output to a user

-To better understand this concept, take a look at [the `io` implementation under `./src/wrappers`](./src/wrappers/io/index.ts).
+To better understand this concept, take a look at [the `io` implementation under `./src/peripherals`](./src/peripherals/io/index.ts).
 The adapter interface is defined by `IoAdapter` as an object that has two async function properties: `read` and `write`.
-The `terminal` adapter conforms to that interface, and the `wrapIo` wrapper maps the `terminal` adapter to the `IoWrapper` interface.
-This allows us to use the `IoWrapper` interface throughout the codebase without knowledge about specific implementations that end-users might choose to use.
-Additionally, we can expose helper methods in the wrapper that utilize the underlying adapter interface.
-The `prompt` method is an example of this.
+The `terminal` adapter conforms to that interface, and the `adaptIo` peripheral maps the `terminal` adapter to the `IoPeripheral` interface.
+This allows us to use the `IoPeripheral` interface throughout the codebase without knowledge about specific implementations that end-users might choose to use.
+Additionally, we can expose helper functions in the peripheral that utilize the underlying adapter interface without requiring adapters to implement the function directly.
+The `prompt` function is one example that uses the `write` function to output something to a user followed by the `read` function to receive user input.